jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.draw ()
 ````

-Draw all the Actors at whatever position they are currently in.
+Draw all the `Actor`s at whatever position they are currently in.

 ### redraw